Skip to content

 MN908947.3 705 727 ncov-2019_2_RIGHT . -

-Formatting your input reference fasta
+Formatting your input reference FASTA

-Make sure however that your reference sequence has a proper identifier in the fasta header as this will be used during analysis.
+The formatting of your reference FASTA is straightforward, with no strict formatting requirements.
+However, ensure that your reference sequence has a proper identifier in the FASTA header, as this identifier is used during analysis.

 Formatting your input GFF